DangerousDaniel/My-Portfolio-Website-Recreation-Backend/Plans/BackendChecklist.md

   - [x] Create Model from ERD
   - [x] Relationship Models
   - [x] Serialize All Data From Python object to JSON
+  - [ ] Override the delete function for Article
   - [ ] Article CRUD